FAC-Sixteen/Week7-project-onions2.0/README.md

 * Sylvia [@seabasshoang](https://github.com/seabasshoang)

 ## Overview
 SGC actions and opinions tracker!
 Submit your opinions to actions discussed during SGC

 This project is hosted on Heroku : https://lost-and-founders.herokuapp.com/

 ## Built with:
 * html
 * css
 * javascript
 * node.js
 * heroku
+* postgresql
+* travis

 ## How to set up?
 - git clone this repo